JonnyBanana/Mining_Stuff/Hardware_Wallet_&_Co/README.md

-An exhaustive list of the best hardware wallets, seed metal storage, tables and some pdf
+An exhaustive list of the best hardware wallets, seed metal storage, with also tables and some pdf